 Who are the other stakeholders in this project?

 Council is engaging with local Aboriginal Traditional Custodians, the Arakwal People of Byron Bay and will report regularly on any changes to the sensitive Belongil Catchment area.

 Other stakeholders include: Belongil Catchment Drainage Board, Coastal Estuary Catchment Panel, Water, Waste and Sewer Committee, NSW Environment Protection Authority, NSW Department of Planning, Industry and Environment, National Parks and Wildlife Service, Byron Arts & Industry Estate businesses and residents, and the Byron Shire community.

 How can I find out more about this project?

 This project is currently in the detailed design and tender stage.
-Council is engaging with stakeholders before the construction stage.

-Or ask a Question in the Q&A tab.
+Community can ask a Question in the Q&A tab.